objective-see/Netiquette/README.md

 **To Build:**

-1. run in project directory, run: `carthage update`
+1. run in project directory, run: `carthage update  --platform macOS`
 2. build in Xcode

 Netiquette should build cleanly in Xcode (though you will have to remove code signing constraints, or replace with your own Apple developer code signing certificate).